RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 For GFX8 and earlier, all load and store operations done to scratch buffer must not exceed this size.
 For example, if the element size is 4 (32-bits or dword) and a 64-bit value must be loaded, it must be split into two 32-bit loads.
 This ensures that the interleaving will get the work-item specific dword for both halves of the 64-bit value.
 If it just did a 64-bit load then it would get one dword which belonged to its own work-item, but the second dword would belong to the adjacent lane work-item since the interleaving is in dwords.

 AMD HSA Runtime Finalizer uses value 4.

+## Flat addressing

+Flat address can be used in FLAT instructions and can access global, private (scratch) and group (lds) memory.

+Flat access to scratch requires hardware aperture setup and setup in kernel prologue (see [Flat scratch](#flat-scratch)).

+Flat access to lds requires hardware aperture setup and M0 register setup (see [M0 register](#m0-register)).

+Address operations for group/private segment may use fields from amd_queue_t, the address of which can be obtained with Queue Ptr SGPR.

+To obtain null address value for a segment (nullptr HSAIL instruction),
+  * For global, readonly and flat segment use value 0.
+  * For group, private and kernarg segments, use value -1 (32-bit).

+To convert segment address to flat address (stof HSAIL instruction),
+  * For global segment, use the same value.
+  * For kernarg segment, add Kernarg Segment Ptr.
+For small model, this is a 32-bit add.
+For large model, this is 32-bit add to 64-bit base address.
+  * For group segment,
+    * for large model, combine group\_segment\_aperture\_base\_hi (upper half) and segment address (lower half),
+    * for small model, add group\_segment\_aperture\_base\_hi and segment address.
+  * For private/spill/arg segment,
+    * for large model, combine private\_segment\_aperture\_base\_hi (upper half) and segment address (lower half),
+    * for small model, add private\_segment\_aperture\_base\_hi and segment address.
+  * If flat address may be null, kernarg, group and private/spill arg segment machine code must have additional sequence (use V_CMP and V_CNDMASK).

+To convert flat address to segment address (ftos HSAIL instruction),
+  * For global segment, use the same value.
+  * For kernarg segment, subtract Kernarg Segment Ptr.
+For small model, this is a 32-bit subtract.
+For large model, this is 32-bit subtract from lower half of the 64-bit flat address.
+  * For group segment,
+    * for large model, use low half of the flat address,
+    * for small model, subtract group\_segment\_aperture\_base\_hi.
+  * For private/spill/arg segment,
+    * for large model, use low half of the flat address,
+    * for small model, subtract private\_segment\_aperture\_base\_hi.
+  * If segment address may be null, kernarg, group and private/spill arg segment machine code must have additional sequence (use V_CMP and V_CNDMASK).

+To determine if given flat address lies within a segment (segmentp HSAIL instruction),
+  * For global segment, check that address does not lie in group/private segments
+  * For group segment, check if address lies in group segment aperture
+    * for large model, check that upper half of 64-bit address == group\_segment\_aperture\_base\_hi,
+    * for small model, check that most significant 16 bits of 32-bit address (address & ~0xFFFF) == group\_segment\_aperture\_base\_hi.
+  * For private segment, check if address lies in private segment aperture
+    * for large model, check that upper half of 64-bit address == private\_segment\_aperture\_base\_hi,
+    * for small model, check that most significant 16 bits of 32-bit address (address & ~0xFFFF) == group\_segment\_aperture\_base\_hi.
+  * If flat address may be null, machine code must have additional sequence (use V_CMP).

 ## Flat scratch